SravanChittupalli/Obstacle-Avoidance-Bot-Using-ROS/README.md

 # Obstacle-Avoidance-Using-ROS-And-Gazebo

-This is the final project for [Robocademy](http://robocademy.com/) ROS Course.
-For this project we have to build a differential drive robot which can avoid obstacles.
+This project contains a bot simulation in Gazebo which can avoid obstacles.
 The robot design and other requirements can be found in this [PDF](assignment.pdf)

 ## Getting Started